Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 How to manage granular permissions roles for audiences in Optimizely Feature Experimentation.

-You can assign the following audience roles to a user or team:
+You can assign the following audience roles to a collaborator or team:

-• Editor – Can access and edit an audience and view its content.
+• Editor – Can view and edit the audience and its content.

-• Viewer – Can access the audience and view its content.
+• Viewer – Can view the audience and its content.

 Audience permissions

-Your role (such as Viewer or Editor) in an audience determines your level of access to it.
-This role is determined based on where the audience is used and your permissions for those entities.
+Your audience role (such as Viewer or Editor) determines your level of access to it.
+This role is based on where the audience is used and your permissions for those entities.

-• Unused audience – If an audience is not used in any flags, your project role determines your audience role.
-For example, a project "Editor" is an "Editor" for an unused audience.
+• Unused audience – If an audience is not used in any flags, the project role determines the audience role.
+For example, a collaborator with the Editor project role is also an Editor for an unused audience.

-• Audiences in use – When an audience is used in a flag, your audience role is the lowest of your roles across the following:
+• Audiences in use – If an audience is used in a flag, your audience role is the lowest of your roles across the following:

-• Environments (such as Production and Development) within those flags where the audience is applied.
+• The environments within those flags where the audience is applied.

-Your audience role is the least permissive role among related flags and environments to ensure you cannot exceed your intended privileges.
-Optimizely maintains a secure permissions model based on the principle of least privilege by using the lowest common role.
+Feature Experimentation uses the least permissive role across flags and environments to ensure that collaborators cannot exceed their intended privileges.
+This follows the principle of least privilege.
 For example:

-• Consistent "Editor" roles – If you are an "Editor" for related flags and environments, you are an "Editor" for the audience.
+• Consistent Editor roles – A collaborator who is an Editor for all related flags and environments is also an Editor for the audience.

-• Mixed roles – If you are an "Editor" for Flag A but a "Viewer" for the Production environment, and the audience is used in Flag A's Production environment, you are a "Viewer" for the audience.
+• Mixed roles – A collaborator who is an Editor for Flag A but a Viewer for the Production environment (where the audience is used) is a Viewer for the audience.

 The following table summarizes permission levels: